 Hiking Trails Of Sucia

-Once ashore you can hike the trails that link up all the major coves and anchorages on Sucia Island or you can stake out a picnic table and enjoy the surroundings.
+Once ashore you can hike the trails that link up to all the major coves and anchorages on Sucia Island or you can stake out a picnic table and enjoy the surroundings.
 You might want to bring along some bug spray if you plan to do any hiking or stay ashore any extended period of time.
+There have been a few times it would have come in handy.
+While other times it was comletely bug free it seemed.

 If you're a Sealaphobe stay away from Ewing Cove, however If you enjoy seal watching this is the place to be, and you can also venture out of the cove to the north where there's a reef that appears at low tide.
 Twice a day this rocky outcropping is covered with dozens of seals barking, socializing, and just hanging out.
 The Lummi Indians used to come here to kill seals but nowadays, visitors to Sucia Island gravitate to the reef to observe.
 As the tide comes in and covers the reef, the seals disburse throughout the area islands, with many coming into Ewing cove to fish and people watch.
 It goes without saying that these are wild animals so you don't want to corner them, disturb them or do something really stupid, like try to pet one.